Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: Government & PoliticsSettlements & Settlers.
 In addition, it is included in the Tennessee Historical Commission series list.
 A significant historical year for this entry is 1836.

 Location.
 36° 13.874′ N, 82° 39.133′ W. Marker is near Limestone, Tennessee, in Washington County.
-Marker is at the intersection of East Andrew Johnson Highway and Old Heritage Road, on the right when traveling east on East Andrew Johnson Highway.
+It is at the intersection of East Andrew Johnson Highway and Old Heritage Road, on the right when traveling east on East Andrew Johnson Highway.
 Touch for map.
 Marker is in this post office area: Limestone TN 37681, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Washington County / Greene County (approx. half a mile away); Battle of Limestone Station (approx. 1.2 miles away); Eye-Witness to a Near Tragedy (approx. 1½ miles away); Unionist Stronghold (approx. 1.6 miles away); Crockett
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Washington County / Greene County (approx. half a mile away); Battle of Limestone Station (approx. 1.2 miles away); Eye-Witness to a Near Tragedy (approx. 1½ miles away); Unionist Stronghold (approx. 1.6 miles away); Crockett

 Paid Advertisement